nlpforge/phoneticapp/README.md

 # phoneticapp
-Sample game about phonetic matching of text
+Simple game about phonetic matching of text